 Dental equipment and technology are advancing all the time, and clinics that stay up-to-date with these developments can offer improved results, comfort and safety to their patients.

-If you’re having a more complex treatment such as dental implants, it’s worth checking whether your dentist uses 3D imaging systems and surgical guides that offer a more detailed impressions of the mouth to enable more precise treatment planning.
+If you’re considering dental implant treatment, it’s worth checking whether your dentist uses 3D imaging systems and surgical guides that offer detailed impressions of the mouth to enable more precise treatment planning.
 You should also check the quality of dental implant systems and tooth materials used and whether these are backed up by clinical research.

 5. Personalised care

-A good dentist shows genuine care for their patients’ oral health, comfort and safety.
+A good dentist shows empathy and provides personalised care for their patients.
 Their recommendations should be tailored to your specific needs and work within your budget, not trying to upsell treatments you can’t afford, with comprehensive aftercare helping to make sure you get the best results from your dental implant treatment.

 You should get an idea of your dentist’s personality and chairside manner during your consultation.
-If you have specific concerns such as dental anxiety, your dentist should be able to offer solutions such as inhalation sedation, sleep dentistry or treatment under general anaesthetic to help you get the care you need.
+If you have dental anxiety, your dentist should be able to offer solutions such as oral sedation, sleep dentistry or treatment under general anaesthesia to help you get the care you need.